 NBA Playoffs: Clippers' Starting Lineup Against Jazz

-The Los Angeles Clippers and Utah Jazz are in Utah for Game 2 on Thursday night.
+The Los Angeles Clippers host the Utah Jazz in Game 3 on Saturday night in Los Angeles.

-For the game, the Clippers have announced their starting lineup, and the full lineup can be seen in a post below from FantasyLabs NBA.
+For the game, the Clippers have announced their starting lineup, and their full lineup can be seen in a post that is embedded below from FantasyLabs NBA.

-The Jazz are 3-point favorites at home in Utah for Game 2 against the Clippers, according to FanDuel.
+The Clippers are 5-point favorites over the Utah Jazz in Los Angeles on Saturday in Game 3, according to FanDuel.

 More on the Los Angeles Clippers and the series can be read here.